Double Exposure - Choreographic Program

 by Jon Clarke

-Jon has practiced Roue Cyr for the last 18 months.
+Jon has practised Roue Cyr for the last 18 months.
 Due to the highly technical nature of the apparatus the majority of his choreography has been around highly rehearsed “trick-based” movement.
-In this piece Jon will navigate unfamiliar improvised pathways, movements and relationships with the apparatus.
+In this piece, Jon will navigate unfamiliar improvised pathways, movements and relationships with the apparatus.

 Music: Live accompaniment